Momo Watanabe: New Japan Pro-Wrestling (2021, 2024)

 At Forbidden Door on June 30, Watanabe and Kris Statlander lost to Willow Nightingale and Tam Nakano on the Zero Hour show.

 On August 30 at Capital Collision, Watanabe unsuccessfully challenged Mercedes Moné for the Strong Women's Championship.

 All Elite Wrestling (2025–present)

 On January 5, 2025 at the co-promoted show Wrestle Dynasty, Watanabe represented Stardom and defeated ROH's Athena, CMLL's Persephone, and AEW's Willow Nightingale to win the International Women’s Cup, earning a title shot in either promotion.
-On the February 19 episode of AEW Dynamite, it was revealed that Watanabe chose to invoke her title shot against Mercedes Moné for her AEW TBS Championship at Revolution on March 9, but failed to win the title at the event.
+On the February 19 episode of AEW Dynamite, it was revealed that Watanabe chose to invoke her title shot against Mercedes Moné for her AEW TBS Championship at Revolution.
+On the March 8 episode of Collision she made her AEW in ring debut against Serena Deeb picking up the win.
+At Revolution on March 9, she failed to win the title at the event.